Olenoides

-Olenoides was a trilobite from the Cambrian period.
-Its fossils are found well-preserved in the Burgess Shale in Canada.
-It grew up to 9 cm long.
+Olenoides is a genus of trilobite from the Cambrian period.
+Its fossils can be found with soft body parts intact in the Burgess Shale in Canada.
+Fossils of this genus can also be found in the Wheeler Shale and Marjum Formation of Utah in the United States of America, among other localities.
+Species within this genus range in size, with most being medium-sized trilobites (Olenoides serratus from the Burgess Shale can be up to 9 centimeters in length).
+Specimens of Olenoides superbus, pictured on the right, an especially large species, can reach sizes of well over 10 centimeters in length.
+Olenoides is part of the order Corynexochida, which is among the most ancient trilobite orders.

 Etymology

 Olenoides – from Olenus, in Greek mythology a man who, along with his wife Lethaea, was turned to stone.
 Olenus was used for a trilobite genus name in 1827; the suffix -oides(“resembling”) was added later.

 Discussion

 Olenoides followed the basic structure of all trilobites — a cephalon (head shield), a thorax with seven jointed parts, and finally a semicircular pygidium.
 Its antennae were long, and curved back along its sides.
 Its thin legs show that it was no swimmer, instead crawling along the sea floor in search of prey.
 This is also evidenced by fossil tracks that have been found.
 Conspicuous W-shaped wounds, often partially healed, on Olenoides specimens may be due to predation by Anomalocaris.

 Its major characteristics are a large parallel-sided glabella, deep interpleural furrows on the pygidium, and slender pygidial spines, as well as the fact that it is the most common limb-bearing trilobite species in the Burgess Shale.

 Specimens have been found in the Marjumian of the United States (Utah and New York).
 General Cambrian fossils have been found in Canada (British Columbia and Newfoundland), Greenland, Kazakhstan, Russia, and the USA (Idaho, Nevada for which O. nevadensis is named, New York, Pennsylvania for which O. pennsylvanicus is named, Virginia, Utah, and Wyoming).

 213 specimens of Olenoides are known from the Greater Phyllopod bed, where they comprise 0.4% of the community.
 The Burgess Shale's preservative qualities have helped Olenoides become one of the best known of trilobites.